raspberrypilearning/software-guide/quickstart.md

   ![](images/SD-Formatter.jpg)

-**Note**: If your SD card is 64GB or larger, it will automatically be formatted as exFAT which is not compatible with NOOBS.
+**Note**: If your SD card has 64GB or more, it will automatically be formatted as exFAT, which is not compatible with NOOBS.
 Follow [these instructions](https://www.raspberrypi.org/documentation/installation/sdxc_formatting.md) to force your SD card to format as FAT32 so that you can use NOOBS.

 #### Download NOOBS files then drag and drop